ay-ay-vasilev/SDL2Game/README.md

 4. Containers for UI elements
 5. Scene manager to "switch" levels

-- Implement a JSON file parser and store global variables in a file.
-- Implement a start position for player
 - Fix colliders
 - Add an enemy.
 - Improve movement and controls.